jina-ai/jina/docs/fundamentals/flow/flow-api.md

 GraphQL support is an optional feature that requires optional dependencies.
 To install these, run `pip install jina[graphql]` or `pip install jina[all]`.

+Unfortunately, these dependencies are **not available through Conda**.
+You will have to use `pip` to be able to use GraphQL feature.
 ````

 A Flow can optionally expose a [GraphQL](https://graphql.org/) endpoint, located at `/graphql`.